davidmoten/rxjava2-jdbc/README.md

 Callable Statements
 ----------------------
-Callable statement support is a major addition to the code base as of about 0.1-RC23.
+Callable statement support is a major addition to the code base as of 0.1-RC23.

-Callable support is feature rich but only in the non-transacted case (within transaction support coming later).
+Callable support is present only outside of transactions (transaction support coming later).
+If you're keen for it, raise an issue.
+The primary impediment is the duplication of a bunch of chained builders for the transacted case.

 For example: